 We must recognize the experiences of women with disabilities who seek refuge after fleeing a war-torn country.
 Many refugee camps are inaccessible, leaving women with disabilities confined to their shelters and resulting in extreme isolation, stress, and anxiety.
 In addition to this, during the conflict, assistive devices may have been damaged or lost and there is a need to replace or repair these.
 However, many staff among refugee camps may lack the training to recognize disability or there may be low availability of new or repaired assistive devices.
 Furthermore, previously accessed community support from their home country is no longer available and is also not provided in most refugee camps.
 This drastic change can often be very emotionally and physically damaging.

 In the UK it is estimated that around four million people with disabilities are currently living in poverty.
-There are many reasons as to why poverty levels for people with disabilities are higher.
+There are many reasons as to why one’s experience with poverty is linked with intersection between gender and disability as the levels of poverty for people with disabilities are higher.
 This can include the costs of living being expensive, for reasons such as extra support or travel and the limited financial support from many governments.
 In addition to this, there is less work available, not only because of discrimination and societal attitudes, but also a lack of jobs that are accessible to every body.
 In some cases people with disabilities are paid less than their peers who have the same qualification, but do not have a disability.
 Taking an intersectional lens, women face this ‘double discrimination’ of the ever visible gender pay gap in conjuction with discrimination towards disability.